 NOTE: I normally add essential oils to my DIY cleaners, but I don’t like to add essential oils to this one.
 My garbage disposal has some plastic parts that can be harmed by prolonged use of essential oils.
 So I left those out this time.

 - Add two tablespoons of the garbage disposal cleaner to your garbage disposal.

 - Run garbage disposal while continuing to flush with water.

-- In a clean bowl, combine citric acid, baking soda, and eucalyptus leaves.
+- To make the garbage disposal cleaner, combine citric acid, baking soda, and eucalyptus leaves into a bowl.

 - Stir well.

 - Spoon into a mason jar and seal.

 - Store in a cool, dry place until you need it.

 I normally add essential oils to my DIY cleaners, but I don’t like to add essential oils to this one.
 My garbage disposal has some plastic parts that can be harmed by prolonged use of essential oils.
 So I left those out this time.

 I generally need to use this cleaner every two weeks, but we do use our garbage disposal a lot (two little boys… enough said!).
 I wouldn’t suggest using it more than monthly due to the amount of citric acid.
 Plus, it should really keep your disposal smelling great for quite a while!